Sprayers, Pumps, and Overly-Long Dip Tubes

 Why are the Tubes Too Long?

-Why does Container & Packaging Supply sell pumps and sprayers with dip tubes that are too long for certain containers?
+Why does Container and Packaging sell pumps and sprayers with dip tubes that are too long for certain containers?
 Recall a moment ago when we talked about the huge number of combinations of bottles and closures.
 Instead of guessing at the tube lengths that our customers might want or need, we instead carry tubes that are longer than many of our containers.
 This way, you as the customer can decide how long you want your dip tubes.
 Some people prefer them to be a touch long, while others like them a bit shorter.
 We let you choose what length is right for your product.
 You can then cut your dip tubes to fit your own personal specifications.

 If you decide that you don't have the time, or patience, to cut hundreds or thousands of sprayer and pump tubes, then let us know because we would love to cut them for you.
 You can contact us here for a quote on cutting those tubes.
 We will work with you to create a solution that is best for your sprayers, pumps, and containers.